Astroua/TurbuStat/docs/tutorials/statistics/bispectrum_example.rst

 Even using a small 2D image (128x128 here), the number of possible combinations for :math:`k_1,\,k_2` is massive (the maximum value of :math:`k_1,\,k_2` is half of the largest dimension size in the image).
 To save time, we can randomly sample some number of *phases* for each value of :math:`k_1,\,k_2` (so :math:`k_1 + k_2`, the coupling term, changes).
 This is set by `nsamples`.
 There is shot noise associated with this random sampling, and the effect of changing `nsamples` should be tested.
 For this example, structure begins to become apparent with about 1000 samples.
 The figures here use 10000 samples to make the structure more evident. **This will take about 10 minutes to run on this image!**

-The computing the bispectrum and bicoherence maps is performed through `~turbustat.statistics.Bispectrum.run`:
+The bispectrum and bicoherence maps are computed with `~turbustat.statistics.Bispectrum.run`:

     >>> bispec.run(verbose=True, nsamples=10000)  # doctest: +SKIP

 .. image:: images/bispectrum_design4.png

-`~turbustat.statistics.Bispectrum.run` really only performs a single step: `~turbustat.statistics.Bispectrum.compute_bispectrum`.
+`~turbustat.statistics.Bispectrum.run` only performs a single step: `~turbustat.statistics.Bispectrum.compute_bispectrum`.
 For this, there are two optional inputs that may be set:

     >>> bispec.run(nsamples=10000, mean_subtract=True, seed=4242424)  # doctest: +SKIP

 `seed` sets the random seed for the sampling, and `mean_subtract` removes the mean from the data before computing the bispectrum.
 This removes the "zero frequency" power defined based on the largest scale in the image that gives the phase coupling along :math:`k_1 = k_2` line.
-Removing the mean highlights the non-linear mode interactions:
+Removing the mean highlights the non-linear mode interactions.

 .. image:: images/bispectrum_w_and_wo_meansub_coherence.png